BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Forest Simulator

 \subsubsection{Carbon Cycle}

 The simulator tracks two primary carbon pools: living biomass ($C_{biomass}$) and soil organic carbon ($C_{soil}$).
 The net change in total carbon is a key reward component.

-\textbf{Gross Primary Production (GPP):} Carbon uptake is calculated at each $n$-minute time-step using a light-use efficiency (LUE) model, where GPP is proportional to absorbed photosynthetic radiation ($PAR_{abs}$) and is down-regulated by environmental stressors:
+\textbf{Gross Primary Production (GPP):} Carbon uptake is calculated at each $n$-minute time-step using the Light Use Efficiency (LUE) model \citep{Monteith1972}, where GPP is proportional to absorbed photosynthetic radiation ($PAR_{abs}$) and is down-regulated by environmental stressors:

 \textbf{Respiration ($R$):} Carbon losses occur via respiration from both biomass (autotrophic, $R_a$) and soil (heterotrophic, $R_h$).
-Both are modeled as a function of temperature using a Q10 response curve:
+Both are modeled as a function of temperature using the standard Q10 response curve \citep{VantHoff1898}:

 where $R_{base}$ is a base respiration rate at a reference temperature $T_{ref}$.

 \textbf{Pool Dynamics:} The biomass and soil carbon pools are updated annually based on the integrated fluxes.
 The net change in biomass is Net Primary Production (NPP = GPP - $R_a$) minus losses to litterfall and mortality.
 The net change in soil carbon is the sum of inputs from litterfall and mortality minus losses from heterotrophic respiration.